Hallucinogen Addiction: Side Effects & Treatment

 What are Hallucinogens?

-Hallucinogens are a class of drugs that cause hallucinations in which people see images, hear sounds, and feel sensations that seem very real, but are not.1
+Hallucinogens are a type of drug that causes hallucinations.
+These drugs make people see images, hear sounds, and feel sensations.
+These experiences seem real, but they are not.

-Hallucinogen drugs are usually classified into two different categories: classic hallucinogens and dissociative drugs.
-Both types of drugs produce similar side effects and can be man-made or may be found in plants or mushrooms.
+Hallucinogens Addiction drugs are usually classified into two different categories: classic hallucinogens and dissociative drugs.
+Both types of drugs produce similar side effects and can either be man-made or occur in plants or mushrooms.

-Researchers are still working to fully understand how hallucinogens work, but it is believed that they temporarily disrupt the communication between neurotransmitters in the brain and spinal cord.
+Researchers are still trying to understand how hallucinogen addiction works.
+Researchers think that these substances disrupt communication between neurotransmitters in the brain and spinal cord.
 In turn, this affects bodily functions like mood, sensory perception, muscle control, and more.

-According to the National Survey on Drug Use and Health (NSDUH), an estimated 1.4 million people 12 or older were current users of hallucinogens.
-Young adults ages 18 to 25 were the most prevalent hallucinogen users among individuals ages 12 and up.2
+The National Survey on Drug Use and Health (NSDUH) estimates that around 1.4 million people are using hallucinogens.
+This includes individuals aged 12 and older.
+Young adults ages 18 to 25 were the most prevalent hallucinogen users among individuals ages 12 and up.

-There are many different kinds of hallucinogens and people use them in various ways, such as:
+Many kinds of hallucinogens exist, and people use them in various ways, such as:

 • Swallowing them as tablets, pills, or liquid